vitoke/iternal/README.md

 - `mapInput` indicates that strings are taken as input, but the length is taken for the average collector
 - `filterInput` removes all words with length less than 3
-- `appendInput` adds the words 'test' and 'foo' to the input
+- `appendInput` adds the words 'test' and 'foo' to the end of the input
-- `dropInput` skips the first input words
+- `dropInput` skips the first input word
 - `sampleInput` takes every 2nd word of the input

 It is interesting to note here that, as the list indicates, most of these operations should be read in backward order, since we are transforming are transforming a given input stream towards our desired input stream.